openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/distributed_compute_node.rst

 ^^^^^^^^^^^^^^^^^^^^

 Running Nova VM instances will keep running.
 If stopped running, you need the control plane back to recover the stopped or crashed workloads.
+If Neutron DHCP agent is centralized, and we are forwarding DHCP requests to the central site, any VMs that are trying to renew their IPs will eventually time out and lose connectivity.

 .. note:: A single Compute service failure normally affects only its edge site without additional downtime induced for neighbor edge sites or the central